The Perfect Sacrifice

 White, Jeremy.
 The Gospel Uncut: Learning to Rest in the Grace of God. (p.
 119).

 (Is that the gospel?
 Are we saved by confession of sin or by grace through faith in Christ based on the gospel?
-They reason , well we have to agree with God that we are sinners.
-Sure, unbelievers need to recognize that they are sinners but that is simply so that they can see their need and trust Christ for the remedy.
+Their reason is that we have to agree with God that we are sinners.
+Indeed, unbelievers need to recognize that they are sinners, but that is simply so that they can see their need and trust Christ for the remedy.
 This verse is written to believers anyway.
-Please see also my Faith Alone stand alone page for an extensive verse list on this.)
+Please see also my Faith Alone page for an extensive verse list on this.)

 “1 John 1:9 is not intended to condone a one-by-one tallying of our sins so that we can confess them in order to find ongoing forgiveness or maintain “closeness” with God.
 When we have placed our faith in the once-for-all sacrifice of Jesus Christ, we are totally and eternally forgiven.
 Because of the uncut gospel of grace, we are irreversibly close to God regardless of our behavioral performance.”

-(Once again he continues with confusion as to the removal of eternal damnation and the christian walk.
-If we refuse to agree with God about our sin when the Word reveals it and the Holy SPirit works through that Word then we are resisting God’s onging work in us of sanctification and cleansing.)
+(Once again, he continues with confusion as to the removal of eternal damnation and the Christian walk.
+If we refuse to agree with God about our sin when the Word reveals it and the Holy Spirit works through that Word, then we are resisting God’s ongoing work in us of sanctification and cleansing.)

 “So how is it, then, that we imagine somehow that God the Father doesn’t remember our sins anymore, but God the Holy Spirit does – and that it is His job to keep bringing that sin to our attention?”